The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 But I'm realistic about incentives.
 Companies building these tools want to ship fast, iterate later.
 Companies buying them want to cut costs, not maximize fairness.
 Regulators are underfunded, politically constrained, technically outmatched.

-The people bearing the costs—Williams, Elena, James, Maria—have the least power to demand change.
+The people bearing the costs—the job seekers running these experiments— have the least power to demand change.

 Which is why the lawsuits matter.
 Why the EU AI Act matters.
 Why even broken laws like NYC's matter.
 They create consequences that wouldn't otherwise exist.
 They shift the burden from victims who must prove harm to organizations who must prove they're not causing it.

-"You know what I keep thinking about?" he said.
-"All the people who ran the same experiment I did.
+What the job seekers keep saying: "All the people who ran the same experiment I did.
 Got the same result.
 And just... gave up.
 Concluded they weren't good enough.
 Never realized the game was rigged."

 I wanted to argue.
 I couldn't.